Why All New Homes Should Be Smart Homes

 - any other smart features you want integrated and controlled within your home

 Why You Should Choose a Smart Home Expert

 Electricians pull wire to run electricity throughout your home, so when you flip a switch the light comes on.
 Moseley Electronics meets with each customer in the planning stage of initial construction to hear the needs and wants of the homeowner.

 With the knowledge we gain from the type of technology you want in your home, we will be able to make sure your home is wired with the correct wiring and fiber-optic cables to guarantee your electronics are properly integrated.
 This is the single most important part of a smart home.
 If the network doesn’t work, nothing does.

 We understand that it takes certain wiring and cables to accomplish this task, and we are committed to making sure each customer knows the quality of work that is going into their home.

 5 Systems a Smart Home Can Control

-Lutron’s RadioRA2 can control your lighting system both inside and outside the home (also controls shades).
+Control your lighting system and shades both inside and outside the home.

-Many people are gravitating to smart thermostats (like Nest), which allows you to control the temperature via App.
+Many people are gravitating to Smart thermostats, which will allow you to control the temperature via an App.

 People want the ability to get notifications from your phone if either the Fire Alarm/Smoke Detector is activated.